maxiu1/vol_oled/README.md

 # MPD, Volumio, RuneAudio OLED Spectrum Display for Raspberry Pi

-The mpd_oled program displays an information screen including a music frequency spectrum on an OLED screen connected to a Raspberry Pi running MPD, like Volumio or RuneAudio (and a time display when no music is playing).
+The mpd_oled program displays an information screen including a music frequency spectrum on an OLED screen connected to a Raspberry Pi (or similar) running MPD, this includes Volumio and RuneAudio.
 ![OLED with mpd_oled](mpd_oled.jpg)

 The code and installation instructions have not been widely tested.
-The program supports a variety of I2C and SPI 128x64 OLED displays, but I only have access to a 4-pin I2C SSH1106 OLED with a Raspberry Pi Zero W for testing.
+The program supports a variety of I2C and SPI 128x64 OLED displays, but I only have access to a 4-pin I2C SSH1106 OLED and a Raspberry Pi Zero W for testing.

 ## Build and install